Updated: 6 days ago

 Philemon 1:7 says "Your love has given me great joy and encouragement, because you, brother have refreshed the heart of the Lord's people."
 We are not meant to stay isolated.
 We need each other.
 If you can attend church in person, I encourage you to do so.
 If not, live-streams are available all over the world.
 Getting together in person with at least one or two people during the pandemic is critical, staying socially distanced of course.
 We need each other.
 If possible, find an online or in-person Bible study to join.
 Get outside and walk with a fellow believer.
 Whatever means you choose, you must stay connected to other believers to maintain your joy.

-I Pray You Find Joy in 2021
+I Pray You Find Joy

 I cannot pray better than to quote Romans 15:13 "May the God of Hope fill you with all joy and peace as you trust in Him, so that you may overflow with hope by the power of the Holy Spirit."